 Hotel Casa del Mare – Amfora

-In case you’re looking for a budget stay or you just want to meet some other fellow travellers – hostels may be the best option for your stay.
+In case you’re looking for a budget stay or you just want to meet the fellow travelers – hostels may be the best option for your stay.
 If you want to stay inside of the walls of the Old Town – Hostel Old Town Kotor may be your choice.

 Hostel Pupa is also perfectly located, just a few minutes walking from the Old Town.